giraciopide/umbrellone-maven-plugin/README.md

 ## How the shade+relocating configuration is generated

-1. All project dependency jar artifacts are considered (test and non-jar dependencies are skipped)
+1. All project dependency jar artifacts are considered (test and non-jar dependencies are automatically skipped) minus the user-provided excludes
 2. All jars are inspected to look for actual java packages
 3. Within every jar's packages we reduce to the set of minimum packages to be relocated E.g. a jar providing (a.b.c, a.b.d, b.c.d) will yield only (a.b, b.c.d) to be relocated.